Home » Blog » Nutritionist vs Dietitian

 Accreditation Council for Education in Nutrition and Dietetics (ACEND), an arm of the Academy of Nutrition and Dietetics.

-However, it’s important to note that starting Jan.
-1, 2024, you’ll also need to hold a master’s degree to earn an RD/RDN credential.
+However, it’s important to note that as of 2024 you also needed to hold a master’s degree to earn an RD/RDN credential.

 Common bachelor’s degrees for dietitians include clinical nutrition, dietetics, and public health.